Javad228/scipion-em-dmm/README.rst

 ========================================
 scipion-em-kiharalab contains the following protocols:

-- **DAQ model validation**: Executes the DAQ software to validate a structure model
+- **DMM model validation**: Executes the DMM software to validate a structure model
 - **Emap2sec**: Identifies protein secondary structures
 - **segment map**: performs the segmentation of maps into different regions by using mainmast software